 Here’s a short case study we did on Tapa, one of our customers who was experiencing a lot of problems with the WiFi in their restaurant before they came to us for a solution.

 Alrighty, so you’ve got your network all setup and brodcasting.
 You’re getting a great signal from every location in your place of business, even in the most distant bathroom stall (for those omnipresent Candy Crush addicts).
 Now all you need to do is write up your network password on all the walls so your customers can connect, right?
 WRONG.
 You’ve just spent some bucks paying for a professional WiFi network for your business, so why give it away for free?
 By using a software product like BLACKBX, you can setup what is known as a captive portal to give your customers access to your shiny new WiFi network.

-Here’s how it works: After a customer connects, they’re prompted to register for your network with their email address.
+Here’s how it works: After a customer connects, they’re prompted to register for your network with their email address or using their social media account.
 Once they’ve verified their email, they’re logged in.
 No passwords to remember and no chalkboards on the wall.
 The other cool part about a captive network is that it will automatically connect your customer in the future.
 No more logging in!
 And the best part – at least for your business?
 You now have your customer’s email address that (with their permission, of course) you can use for our next tip – automated marketing.